-Keep in mind also that, while the PS4 includes a headset (Xbox One S is lacking in this category), it should be considered the bare minimum, as the sound quality isn’t quite up to par with the headsets we'll cover in this guide.
-And, if you’re prepared to pay a little extra, there are some great choices here with features like wireless operation and noise cancellation.
+Also keep in mind that while the PS4 includes a headset (unlike the Xbox One), it really only offers the bare minimum, and the sound quality isn’t quite up to par with the headsets we'll cover in this buyer's guide.
+What's more, for a little extra cash, you can get features like wireless operation and noise cancellation too.

 Best gaming headset: what to look for